Learning Center

-Understanding your equipment's uptime is an essential aspect of the concept of maintainability.
-Using equipment and assets that can be repaired quickly and put back into service is a key indicator of efficiency in the manufacturing sector.
-Whether downtime is planned or unplanned, it always affects your bottom line and your ability to meet production targets and delivery times.
+That’s one reason why understanding maintainability is so important.
+Using equipment and assets that can be repaired quickly and put back into service as soon as possible is a key indicator of efficiency in the manufacturing sector.

 In this article, we explore what maintainability is, how it differs from reliability, and how you can improve your KPIs by measuring and tracking maintainability over time.

-What is Maintainability?
+What is maintainability?

 This measure is expressed as a KPI metric known as “Mean Time to Repair” (MTTR).
 MTTR is the average time required to repair a problem on an asset.
 It measures the time required to restore an asset to its normal functioning state after a problem is identified and is sometimes confused with reliability.

-Reliability vs. Maintainability
+Reliability vs. maintainability

 Although they sound similar, reliability and maintainability refer to separate measures that dovetail with availability.